 Eating better and losing weight is something many of us strive to do in our lives daily.
 For coffee drinkers, a trend that is picking up steam is bulletproof coffee.
 This coffee is used by many people as a replacement for their morning breakfast and is beloved by those who choose to follow paleo, keto, and other low-carb diet plans.
 The ingredients in bulletproof coffee and its effects on our bodies are highly debated.
-While some think this coffee combination is ideal for shedding pounds and staying energized, there are downsides to including bulletproof coffee to your diet.
+While some think this coffee combination is ideal for shedding pounds and staying energized, there are downsides to including bulletproof coffee in your diet.

 Let’s take a look at what bulletproof coffee is, the few downsides to drinking it, and whether it’s healthy for people who are looking for a quick way to shed a few pounds.